cisagov/mesa-gui/README.md

 MESA Job Definitions
 --------------
-Once the settings have been configured browse to the dashboard tab to begin running the scans:
+Once the settings have been configured browse to the dashboard tab to begin running the scans.

 ![image](https://github.com/user-attachments/assets/1091208a-12a2-463e-81aa-960d47dc9497)